YaadR/From-video-to-3D-object/README.md

 - Download [MeshLab](https://www.meshlab.net/) to simullate the result in a 3D environment.

 ### From video file to ordered indexed frames - OpenCV:
+After download and installation of the [Instant-NGP](https://github.com/NVlabs/instant-ngp) project inset the current project files in the Instant-NGP directory:

 ### From indexed frames into valid instant-ngp NeRF input (.json) - COLMAP: